Apr

 - Dr Patrick Williams (independent researcher and co-author of Dangerous Associations).

-The session will be chaired by Helen Mills from the Centre for Crime and Justice Studies and will include an opportunity for audience questions and discussion
+The session was chaired by Helen Mills from the Centre for Crime and Justice Studies.

 We are grateful to the Barrow Cadbury Trust for funding this event.